Samuel Wesley (poet, died 1735): Literary tastes

-Some light is shed on the literary tastes of his period by Epistle to a friend concerning poetry (1700) and the Essay on Heroic Poetry (1697), which with a few exceptions were in accord with the prevailing current.
+Some light is shed on the literary tastes of his period by the Epistle to a Friend Concerning Poetry (1700) and the Essay on Heroic Poetry (1697), which with a few exceptions were in accord with the prevailing current.
 The Life of Our Blessed Lord shows strongly the influence of Cowley's Davideis.
 Wesley's great admiration persisted after the tide had turned away from Cowley; and his liking for the "divine Herbert" and for Crashaw represented the tastes of sober and unfashionable readers.
-Although he professed unbounded admiration for Homer as the greatest genius in nature, in practise he seemed more inclined to follow the lead of Cowley, Virgil, and Vida.
+Although he professed unbounded admiration for Homer as the greatest genius in nature, in practice he seemed more inclined to follow the lead of Cowley, Virgil, and Vida.
 Although there was much in Ariosto that he enjoyed, he preferred Tasso; the irregularities in both, however, he felt bound to deplore.
 To Spenser's Faerie Queene he allowed extraordinary merit.
 If the plan of it was noble, he thought, and the mark of a comprehensive genius, yet the action of the poem seemed confused.
 Nevertheless, like Prior later, Wesley was inclined to suspend judgment on this point because the poem had been left incomplete.
 To Spenser's "thoughts" he paid the highest tribute, and to his "Expressions flowing natural and easie, with such a prodigious Poetical Copia as never any other must expect to enjoy."
 Like most of the Augustans Wesley did not care greatly for Paradise Regained, but he partly atoned by his praise for Paradise Lost, which was an "original" and therefore "above the common Rules".
 Though defective in its action, it was resplendent with sublime thoughts perhaps superior to any in Virgil or Homer, and full of incomparable and exquisitely moving passages.
 In spite of his belief that Milton's blank verse was a mistake, making for looseness and incorrectness, he borrowed lines and images from it, and in Bk.
 IV of The Life of Our Blessed Lord he incorporated a whole passage of Milton's blank verse in the midst of his heroic couplets.